fluent/fluent-plugin-opensearch/README.md

 Pull Requests are welcomed.

-Becore send a pull request or report an issue, please read [the contribution guideline](CONTRIBUTING.md).
+Before sending a pull request or reporting an issue, please read [the contribution guideline](CONTRIBUTING.md).

 ## Running tests